 Stock Car Sewell

-For many years, art critic Brian Sewell has been a devoted fan of Stock Car Racing.
+For many years, art critic Brian Sewell was a devoted fan of Stock Car Racing.
 In this programme, he explores his passion for these battered beasts of the race track, as he visits the Wimbledon Stadium for a night at the races.

 Stock car racing was brought to Britain in 1954 by 'Digger' Pugh who'd first seen it in America.
 The idea was to take everyday road cars and race them on the track.
 Unlike other forms of racing, contact between cars was allowed, making it a hugely popular spectator sport.
 During Stock Car racing's golden era in the Fifties and Sixties, races attracted huge crowds to stadia up and down the country.
 These days, Stock Car racing still has a devoted following.